 oceans, urban history, migrations and diasporas, material culture

 world religions, pluralism past and present, religion and race/gender, Catholics and Jesuits

 Advanced Placement Credit

-Students who scored a four or five in A.P.
-European History have fulfilled the History Core requirement.
-If your course audit does not reflect this, consult the Professor Robert Savage, Director of the History Core.
+Students with a score of 4 or 5 in AP European History have fulfilled the History Core requirement.
+If your course audit does not reflect this, consult Professor Robert Savage, Director of the History Core.

 Transfer Credit in History

 History majors who have transferred from other colleges and universities must consult the Director of Undergraduate Studies to see how the history elective courses accepted for Boston College credit by the transfer admissions staff will be applied toward major requirements.
 For transfer of Core history courses, see the Director of the History Core.

 Boston College history majors hoping to take summer school elective courses, either at BC or elsewhere, must first seek approval from the Director of Undergraduate Studies.
 When you meet with the Director of Undergraduate Studies, bring with you the catalog description of the course(s) you want to take.
 If you are planning to take a summer school course away from BC, it must be at a four-year college or university.
 You should expect to get elective (not upper-division) credit for summer school courses.
 American History surveys are usually accepted in place of HIST 2401-2402, and it is possible to take courses for LAMA (Latin America, Asia, Middle East, Africa) credit, as long as the course's LAMA (Latin America, Asia, Middle East, Africa) content is clear from the course description.